 An ambulance arrived with an English speaking doctor, nurse and their crew.
 The malaria kit immediately confirmed my suspicions.
 Rob was rushed to the Urgent Care unit 30 minutes south in Suli, Senegal.
 We were given a large private room with a window and a couch for me, Here we spent the next 3 nights/4 days with round the clock care.

 Rob was tested and retested.
 His original malaria parasite count was off the charts!
 He was given continuous care with round the clock intravenous medications to stamp out the parasites.
-Finally on day 4 his count was almost non-existent and we discharged.
+Finally on day 4 his count was almost non-existent and he was discharged.
 Still feeling very weak, Rob recuperated in gorgeous Popenguine.

 The cost for these 4 days (of gold standard care and medications) was $1,000 USD, all in.
 Obviously we were expecting a much higher price tag.
 Even my malaria test (which was negative) only cost $8 USD.

-Barcelona Urgent Care
+Barcelona Urgent Care – Malaria Healthcare Comparison

 One day in Barcelona Rob had a bad sleep and started feeling some of the old symptoms again.
 It was a Sunday and our only option was to go to emergency of the biggest hospital in Barcelona.
 We were processed in the hospital and sent to the waiting area.
 This was a tiny room with dozens of people.
 Only would-be patients were allowed to sit on a chair.
 The caregivers were lucky to get a spot on the floor, or had to stand.